Our Leadership

 Public Director at Large

-Beverly Black joined the Board of Directors of NCCPA in 2018 as a Public Director at Large and is the 2024 Immediate Past Board Chair.
+Beverly Black joined the NCCPA Board of Directors in 2018 as a Public Director at Large.
+She served as Chair of the Board in 2023.

 Black, an association consultant, has over 20 years of managerial experience with national, statewide and community-based programs in nonprofit, health-related and educational associations and organizations.
 For 27 years, she worked for the American Society of Health System Pharmacists (ASHP) and last served as its director of affiliate relations.
 There, she helped 52 state affiliates become and remain optimally effective associations.
 She previously held senior-level positions with the Georgia Pharmacy Association and American Society of Hospital Pharmacists.